allanbrewer/fraud_finder/README.md

 ```
 json_file             Path to JSON file with grant data to analyze
 --output-dir          Directory to save output files (default: llm_analysis)
---prompt-type         Type of prompt to use (default: x_doge)
---no-research         Skip researching entities in the grant data
 --award-type          Type of award to analyze (optional)
 --provider            LLM provider to use (default: xai)
 --model               Model to use (default depends on provider)